Monday march 25

 Love it or hate it, machine-to-machine decision-making is a method of exchange that will be with us for a long time.
 4A's and 614 Group recently launched a major study to explore the confusion around programmatic media, including its origins, key issues—and how the industry needs to come together to manage this technology forward to realize its promise of higher value and deeper satisfaction in the value chain.
 This presentation offers an overview of the study and significant qualitative findings.

 What do buyers and sellers need in media?
 At the moment, the industry doesn’t have a clear understanding across media of consumer consumption.
 The situation calls for new measurement standards and methods.
 In this session, speakers will take a practical approach to the issue, identifying our most recent industry initiatives to solve for cross-channel measurement, and how we’re planning to move forward.
 After a panel discussion, industry experts will share initiatives that lead to solutions.

-Moderator: Howard Shimmel, President, Janus Insights and Analysis
+Moderator: Howard Shimmel, President, Janus Strategy & Insights

 Peter Sedlarcik, Chief Intelligence Officer, Havas